ArmnArin/exercise/docs/mac/mac-cheatsheet.md

 > - **macOS:** Press `Ctrl + Cmd + Space`

-# 🐧 Linux Command Cheat Sheet
+# 🐧 Mac Command Cheat Sheet

-A compact and structured overview of the most important Linux commands for system administration, DevOps, Docker, server operations, and troubleshooting.
+A compact and structured overview of the most important Mac commands for system administration, DevOps, Docker, server operations, and troubleshooting.

 ---